Western Animation / Toonsylvania

 ), it was a multiple shorts cartoon show.
 Each episode was split into four parts (at least in season one; season two underwent a change in format):

-- The first part would be one of the adventures of Dr. Vic Frankenstein; his assistant, Igor, a Ted Baxter who thought he was the brains of the outfit, and their Frankenstein's Monster, Phil.
+- The first part would be one of the adventures of Dr. Vic Frankenstein; his assistant, Igor, a Small Name, Big Ego who thought he was the brains of the outfit, and their Frankenstein's Monster, Phil.

 - The second part, called "Night of the Living Fred", was about the adventures of a family of zombies, created by Mike Peters, Pulitzer Prize-winning editorial cartoonist and creator of Mother Goose and Grimm.
 On most episodes (particularly in season two), this segment would be replaced with an animated parody of a B horror movie or an animated piece featuring a short-lived character (like Becki With-An-I from "Something Weenie This Way Comes" or Madam Olga).